nliaquin/linux-guides/README.md

 or if I want to show you how to configure Wine on Mint, the guide would be titled
 > wine-debian-configuration

 This standard exists so that it's easier to parse these guides.
+If any files don't follow this standard, it's likely because the program in question has no specific ties any flavor of Linux, it's either a Unix program or comes standard with every distro.

 ### Contact Me
 If you have any questions, email me at nickolas@nliaquin.xyz